| - | - | Which Way Is Up? | - | - |

 standing on a different

 wall.
-Let?s say that the monsters are defeated
+Let's say that the monsters are defeated

-and the leader has a magic
+and the leader has a magick

 sword.
 Thandatir picks up the sword from